laminas/laminas-authentication/docs/book/adapter/intro.md

 # Adapters Introduction

-zend-authentication adapters are used to authenticate against a particular type of authentication service, such as LDAP, RDBMS, or file-based storage.
+laminas-authentication adapters are used to authenticate against a particular type of authentication service, such as LDAP, RDBMS, or file-based storage.
 Different adapters are likely to have vastly different options and behaviors, but some basic things are common among authentication adapters.
-For example, accepting authentication credentials (including a purported identity), performing queries against the authentication service, and returning results are common to zend-authentication adapters.
+For example, accepting authentication credentials (including a purported identity), performing queries against the authentication service, and returning results are common to laminas-authentication adapters.

 ## AdapterInterface

-Each adapter implements `Zend\Authentication\Adapter\AdapterInterface`.
+Each adapter implements `Laminas\Authentication\Adapter\AdapterInterface`.
 This interface defines one method, `authenticate()`, which provides the implementation for performing an authentication query.
 Each adapter class must be prepared prior to calling `authenticate()`; such adapter preparation might